jruels/docker-fundamentals/labs/capstone/index.md

 2. Pull an Image from your personal Docker Hub account to your local machine.

-3. Deploy cAdvisor locally.

-4. Deploy Portainer locally.

-5. Create a network bridge called Applications.
+3. Create a network bridge called Applications.

 ### 3. Deploy WordPress-as-a-Service